Malcolm Cowley: Life in Paris

 Cowley was one of the many literary and artistic figures who migrated to Paris in the 1920s.
 He became one of the best-known chroniclers of the American expatriates in Europe, as he frequently spent time with writers like Ernest Hemingway, F. Scott Fitzgerald, John Dos Passos, Ezra Pound, Gertrude Stein, E. E. Cummings, Edmund Wilson, Erskine Caldwell, and others associated with American literary modernism.
+However, wrote Howard in 2025: "...his consistent admiration for traditional literary forms, for the practice of writing as an honest craft...and for literature as a richly human activity ran counter to the ideas that governed the literary avant-garde during the early years of the Modernist expansion."

 In Blue Juniata, Cowley described these Americans who travelled abroad during the postwar period as a "wandering, landless, uprooted generation"; similarly Hemingway, claiming to have taken the phrase from Gertrude Stein, called them the "lost generation".
 This sense of uprootedness deeply affected Cowley's appreciation for the necessities of artistic freedom.
 It moreover informed his ideal of cosmopolitanism in contrast to the fervent nationalism(s) that had led to World War I. Cowley recounted his experiences in Exile's Return, writing, "our whole training was involuntarily directed toward destroying whatever roots we had in the soil, toward eradicating our local and regional peculiarities, toward making us homeless citizens of the world".

 While Cowley associated with many American writers in Europe, the sense of admiration was not always mutual.
 Hemingway removed direct reference to Cowley in a later version of The Snows of Kilimanjaro, replacing his name with the description, "that American poet with a pile of saucers in front of him and a stupid look on his potato face talking about the Dada movement".
 John Dos Passos's private correspondence revealed the contempt he held for Cowley, but also the care writers took to hide their personal feelings in order to protect their careers once Cowley had become an editor of The New Republic.
 Regardless, Exile's Return was one of the first autobiographical texts to foreground the American expatriate experience.
 Despite not selling well during its first publication, it established Cowley as one of the most trenchant emissaries of the Lost Generation.
 Literary historian Van Wyck Brooks described Exile's Return as "an irreplaceable literary record of the most dramatic period in American literary history."